CarliJoy/intersection_examples/specification.rst

     # invalid since the subtype B is missing
     x: Intersection[A, B] = A()

-However, this does not hold for protocols or generics.

 Subtyping
 ---------
-As it is not possible to create subtypes of Unions, it is also not possible to create subtypes of Intersections.e
+As it is not possible to create subtypes of Unions, it is also not possible to create subtypes of Intersections.

+Still a type checker needs to be able to create a virtual type internally when ``A && B`` is used.
+As it doesn't know anything about potential MRO of concrete classes (remember the order of an ``Intersection`` does not matter), we need a different way of creating types for attributes.
+To do so, the type checker shall apply the algorithm described in Protocol Reduction not only to protocols but to all types given.
+The resulting ``Merged`` protocol shall be used internally by the type checker as representation of the the given ``Intersection`` type for all further checks.

+% TODO maybe ``reveal_type`` could accepts a keyword argument, verbose that prints this protocol?